-Thanks to videoconferencing tools such as Skype and FaceTime, teaching music lessons online is becoming more and more popular among teachers all over the world.
+Thanks to videoconferencing tools such as Zoom, Skype, FaceTime, and others, teaching online piano lessons is becoming more and more popular among teachers all over the world.
 In this post I’ll share a few of my own experiences teaching online piano lessons: finding the right clients, introducing concepts in online lessons, visual aids, having online students perform in your studio recitals, what to do when your screen freezes, and more.

-It is important to identify the best potential Skype clients
+It is important to identify the best potential online clients

 One particular student I am teaching online at the time of writing this post is four years old (she will be five next month), and we are using Alfred’s Premier Piano Course, Level 1A.
-H is responding well to this series for many reasons:
+H is responding well to this series for many reasons.
+She is:

-- She is intrinsically motivated to learn and loves learning
+- Intrinsically motivated to learn and loves learning

-- She is home-schooled by her mom, a former elementary school teacher
+- Home-schooled by her mom, a former elementary school teacher

-- Her mom sits with her during each lesson to help out when needed
+- Additionally, her mom sits with her during each lesson to help out when needed

 Parental support is essential, and H is blossoming because of it.
 So far, H has been the ideal client for online piano lessons!

-I currently teach other students online as well, ages 11, 10, and 7.
+I currently teach all of my students online, ages 5 to 82.
+In this article, I’ll be commenting on three students ages 7, 10, and 11.
 These three girls are hard workers, their parents are always very close by if they need assistance with moving the iPad or playing an accompaniment track, and we have so much fun during their lessons.
 These things make them really great online piano students!

 It is important to use a specific protocol for introducing new concepts and pieces